How To Spend 5 Days In Kyoto (With Nara + Osaka Day Trips)

 WHERE TO STAY IN KYOTO

-When deciding where to stay, there are a few things to consider.
-Kyoto is a large city, and it can be difficult to navigate if you don’t know your way around.
+Kyoto is a rather large city, and it can be hard to settle on a neighborhood to look for hotels in.
 Here are two areas I recommend staying in.

 Kyoto Station

-• Mimaru Kyoto Station – If you’re looking for an apartment-style hotel, this is an awesome option.
-The ultra-modern, clean, and comfortable rooms are perfect for families.
+• FOR FAMILIES/GROUPS: Mimaru Kyoto Station – If you’re looking for an apartment-style hotel, this is an awesome option.

 Higashiyama District

-If you’re looking for a more traditional experience, there are a number of ryokans (traditional Japanese inns) in Kyoto that offer guests a taste of traditional Japanese culture.
+If you’re looking for a more traditional experience, there are a number of ryokans (traditional Japanese inns) in Kyoto that offer a taste of traditional Japanese culture.
+Personally, we love staying in ryokans.

-Many of these ryokans are located in the Higashiyama district, which is known for its centuries-old temples and shrines.
+Many of Kyoto’s ryokans are located in the Higashiyama district, known for its centuries-old temples and shrines.

 • Yuzuya Ryokan – This one’s definitely a splurge, but it’s a lovely ryokan with the perfect location, right in the heart of Gion.
 The food is exceptional (you should opt for both breakfast and dinner).